2009 Mexican elections: Felipe Calderon's influence

 Many people saw the president Felipe Calderon as a big influence as to why the National Action Party (PAN) finished second in the elections.
 President Calderon was a part of the PAN party.
-At the time of the elections, Mexico's economy was weak, which in many eyes hurt his parties chances at winning the election.
+At the time of the elections, Mexico's economy was weak, which in many eyes hurt his party's chances at winning the election.
 "He got a beating because of the economy," said Ana Maria Salazar, a television and radio political commentator in Mexico City.
 "The government in power pays for it," said Peter Hakim, president of the Washington-based Inter-American Dialogue.
 With all this being said Calderon did acknowledge the fact that his party lost in a triumphant way by saying "The federal government recognizes the new composition of the Chamber of Deputies since it is a sovereign decision of the citizens.
 I congratulate who they have chosen," he also stated that he'd work with these new representatives that got into office.

 Local elections

 Throughout 2009 there was 11 local state elections and 1 federal district local election.
 This Included the states of Quintana Roo, Campeche, Colima, Guanajuato, Jalisco, Nuevo León, Querétaro, San Luis Potosí, Sonora, Coahuila, and Tabasco.
 The federal district of Mexico City also had local elections.

 Positions up for elections included Legislative Assembly, State Congress, Governor, Municipalities, and Borough Mayors.

-The Majority of these elections took place on July 5, 2009 going hand in hand with the legislative elections but a few were different.
-Quintana Roo's Election took place on February 1 in 2009.
-The state of Coahuila took place on September 24 of 2009.
+The Majority of these elections took place on July 5, 2009, going hand in hand with the legislative elections but a few were different.
+Quintana Roo's Election took place on February 1, 2009.
+The state of Coahuila took place on September 24, 2009.
 The state of Tabasco elections took place on October 18, 2009.

 Mexico Cities federal district was different from the rest as they voted for Legislative Assembly and Borough Mayors rather than state congress and Governors since they technically aren't a state.